-127 See below 5.2.
-B. (for Oregon).
+127 See below V. 2. b) (for Oregon).

-citizens.129 And, without any doubt, "government should ensure that the costs of [that] care are adequately covered."130
+state's concern should instead be to lessen the risk of pressure.
+This would, in particular, require access to health care including adequate pain treatment for all citizens.
+And, without any doubt, "government should ensure that the costs of [that] care are adequately covered."
+130